Download Dr Steve Hambleton media bio (PDF, 108.62 KB)

-Dr Hambleton is a General Practitioner in Brisbane.
-He is a former State and Federal President of the Australian Medical Association.
+Dr Hambleton is a General Practitioner in Brisbane and a former Queensland State President and Federal President of the Australian Medical Association.

 Steve has worked in the same general practice in Brisbane for 33 years, being present on the day it opened in 1988.
 With two other partners, Steve managed three large general practices, two of which were 24hr practices, until their merger with Foundation Healthcare in 2000.
 He then took up the position of State Medical Director and then Queensland State Director as it was transitioned to IPN, which is now part of the Sonic group of companies.

 Steve is Chief Clinical Adviser to the Australian Digital Health Agency, supporting the Senior Executive Committee and Chief Executive Officer.
 He also supports Clinical Reference Leads who also provide clinical input into the work of the Agency.
 He chairs the Clinical Governance Committee that operates to ensure the Agency delivers programs and projects that are high quality and clinically safe.

 He is currently an associate investigator with the Australian Cancer Research Foundation Lung Cancer Screening Centre of Excellence, which works to prevent and cure lung cancer and make it a rare disease.

 Dr Hambleton is a member of the boards of Avant Mutual Group Limited, the Digital Health Cooperative Research Centre, and Mercy Community Services.
 He was, until recently, an independent board member of the Queensland Aboriginal and Islander Health Council, and President of the AMAQ Foundation, the charitable arm of AMA Qld.